-Making the announcement, AAP leader Kumar Vishwas said: "We have requested the Lt.
+AAP leader Kumar Vishwas said: "We have requested the Lt.
 Governor (Najeeb Jung) that we want to take oath on Dec 28 (Saturday), and he has agreed."

-Vishwas said the AAP had invited Gandhian activist Anna Hazare, former Supreme Court judge Santosh Hegde and former police officer Kiran Bedi for the swearing in.
+Vishwas said the AAP had invited Gandhian activist Anna Hazare, former Supreme Court judge Santosh Hegde and former police officer Kiran Bedi for the swearing-in.

-Kejriwal said: "Binny met me in the evening (Tuesday) and informed me that he did not want any post.
+Kejriwal said: "Binny met me in the evening (Tuesday) and informed me he did not want any post.
 He told the same thing to the media."

-Magsaysay award winner Kejriwal defeated three-time chief minister Shiela Dikshit, who had governed Delhi for 15 long years, in the New Delhi constituency by over 25,000 votes.
+Magsaysay Award winner Kejriwal defeated three-time chief minister Shiela Dikshit, who had governed Delhi for 15 long years, in the New Delhi constituency by over 25,000 votes.

-Kejriwal staked claim to form the government Monday after a five-day referendum where people voted 'yes' or 'no' over taking outside support from the Congress.
+Kejriwal staked claim to form the government Monday after a five-day referendum where people voted "yes" or "no" over taking outside support from the Congress.

-On Wednesday, however, Congress spokesperson Sandeep Dikshit denied there was any re-think on propping up an AAP government.
+However, Congress spokesperson Sandeep Dikshit denied there was any re-think on propping up an AAP government.

 --IANS (Posted on 25-12-2013)